Tax Slip and Tax Receipt FAQs

 Rest of the year contributions i.e. Contributions made between March 1, 2019 and December 31, 2019 will be available and mailed out in January 2020

 Alternatively, they can also be provided at the time the contribution has been made when these contributions are made at the branch.

 Tax documents are mailed to you at the last known address on file.

-Starting March 2019, you can also opt to obtain digital copies of your tax documents electronically via your ScotiaOnline account.
+You can also opt to obtain digital copies of your tax documents electronically via your ScotiaOnline account.
 See additional information below on electronic tax documents.

 You will first need to “opt-in” to receive paperless tax documents.
 This can be done by making a selection via Scotia online or visiting your Branch.

 A selection for paperless tax documents can be made my selecting “paperless” tax record keeping option, under Manage my accounts - Document Delivery – Banking, Borrowing, and Investment Accounts.

 The following tax slips will be available digitally on Scotia Online